Las Vegas, NV

 Do real estate agents have to tell the truth?

 Agents are required to practice with honesty and accountability; to maintain confidentiality and not disclose any information to a third-party which may undermine their client’s position in a negotiation.

 Once a person signs a Representation Agreement with an agent, he/she becomes said agent’s client, meaning that the agent now has a fiduciary duty towards the client.
-Henceforth, the agent is obliged to represent the client’s interests and needs—and lying to them, or on their behalf, is an unacceptable practice.
-In a situation where an agent has bent the truth, depending on the circumstances, penalties can include indemnifying the client and/or a mutual release of both parties from the representation agreement.
+Henceforth, the agent is obliged to represent the client’s best interests and needs.

 I'm a Realtor® on Listing Llama.
 A potential client asked if I would provide a discount.
 Should I?